 With these core elements, your outcome-based roadmap will be positioned for success, your team will be empowered, knowledgeable and committed and your stakeholder relationships will be built upon a foundation of trust and encouragement rather than deadlines and disappointments.

 Accelerate Your Product Roadmap Transition with our Roadmap Revamp Workshop

 Learn how to move from outputs to outcomes and develop a shared understanding of objectives across the team in our one-day Roadmap Revamp Workshop.

-Teams provide g2o with business objectives, a product overview, product vision and an export of your current feature-based roadmap and then engage in an interactive workshop driving towards establishing defined outcomes by applying the outcome-based roadmap methodology.
+Teams provide us with business objectives, a product overview, product vision and an export of your current feature-based roadmap.
+Armed with this information we engage in an interactive workshop driving towards establishing defined outcomes by applying the outcome-based roadmap methodology.

 Reach out to talk with one of our Product Team experts to learn more about how the Roadmap Revamp Workshop can benefit your organization.